kwotsin/jekyll/_posts/2017-01-28-create_tfrecords.md

                      tfrecord_filename = FLAGS.tfrecord_filename,
                      _NUM_SHARDS = FLAGS.num_shards)

-In essence, what happens in the function `_convert_dataset` is that it searches the images one by one in the `training_filenames` or `validation_filenames`, read the image in binary, find the height, width and class label of this image, before converting all the image data and its information (height, width, label) into a TFexample that could be encoded into the TFRecord file.
+In essence, what happens in the function `_convert_dataset` is that it searches the images one by one in the `training_filenames` or `validation_filenames`, read the image in byte form, find the height, width and class label of this image, before converting all the image data and its information (height, width, label) into a TFexample that could be encoded into the TFRecord file.
 This TFexample is then written down officially into a TFRecord.
 Most of the magic happens in the following code of `_convert_dataset`:

     # Read the filename:
     image_data = tf.gfile.FastGFile(filenames[i], 'r').read()